Tttgb/SPOC_ESMFold2/README.md

 ## 2. Paper-figure reproduction (`notebooks/visualization.ipynb`)

-A single **English** notebook, organized **one cell per figure**, that reproduces the paper's evaluation figures from the final datasets only:
+A notebook organized one cell per figure that reproduces the paper's evaluation figures from the final datasets only:

 | Cell | Figure | Content |
 |------|--------|---------|